awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

    After you have verified the fingerprint, you can use it to verify the signature of the CloudWatch agent package\.

-1. Download the package signature file\.
+1. Download the package signature file using wget\.
+To determine the correct signature file, see [CloudWatch Agent Download Links](install-CloudWatch-Agent-on-onprem.md#agent-download-link-table)\.

    ```
    wget https://s3.amazonaws.com/amazoncloudwatch-agent/linux/amd64/latest/AmazonCloudWatchAgent.sig